camcleod99/npm_dash/README.md

 Then visit:

 `http://your-server-ip:6565`

-`
-⚠️ Use http:// — not https:// — unless you’ve added a reverse proxy.
+⚠️ Use http:// — not https:// — unless you’ve added a reverse proxy with a SSL Setup.

 ## 🛠️ Notes